 Step 1: To contact the freelancer with respect to any claims related to the quality of the Product.

 Step 2: If there is no reply/no reasonable reply from the freelancer within 3 business days, the customer shall contact Weldian Pte.
-Ltd with a request for refund via info@weldian.com.
+Ltd with a request for refund via info@weldian.online.
 Kindly be prepared to provide the claim related to quality of the Product that was sent to the freelancer.

 Step 3: Within 3 business days Weldian Pte.
 Ltd shall initiate the review of the Product’s quality and contact the freelancer for clarifications.